WASdev/azure.websphere-traditional.cluster/docs/howto-update-for-was-fixpack.md

        * Scroll to the bottom of the page
        * Click `Save draft`
        * Click `Review and publish`
-       * In the "Notes for certification" section enter the `Package ARM` URL
+       * In the "Notes for certification" section enter the `integration-test` URL
        * Click `Publish`
        * Wait until solution offer is in `Publisher signoff` (aka "preview") stage and "Go Live" button appears(it could take few hours)
        * Before clicking "Go Live" use the preview link to test the solution